 - Daemonette: 75 points

 The Daemonettes are the cheapest unit of this warband, allowing to field several and point on numbers to take down your enemies.
 They are relatively fast to be infantry troops (5”), with low Toughness (3) and average wounds (10 or 20 for the leader).

 They share the same weapon profile as the Seekers with 1 attack less (4), and the same ability Sadistic Killers that allow them to do more damage for one battle round.

 Abilities for the Daemons of Slaanesh

-- Lithe and Swift (Double, Everyone): Add half the value of this ability rounded up to the next move action.
+- Lithe and Swift (Double, Everyone): Add up to 3″ to the next move action.

-- Sadistic Killers (Double, all Seekers and Daemonettes): Add 1 to the damage of hits and critical hits for attack actions with range 3” or less in this activation.
+- Sadistic Killers (Double, all Seekers and Daemonettes plus the Viceleader): Add 1 to the damage of hits and critical hits for melee attack actions.

 - Crushing Grip (Double, all Fiends): Roll a die for an enemy fighter within 1”, on a 2+ that enemy cannot move or disengage until the end of the battle round.

-- Impaling Strike (Triple, Hellreader and Hellstrider with Claw-Spear): At the end of the next move action terminating within 1” of an enemy model, allocate as much damage as the value of this ability to an enemy within 1”.
+- Impaling Strike (Triple, Hellreader and Hellstrider with Claw-Spear): At the end of the next move action allocate up to 6 damage to an engaged enemy.

-- Locus of Excruciation (Triple, all Leaders): Until the end of the battle round add 1 to the Strength characteristic of melee weapons for all friendly fighters within 6” of the leader.
+- Locus of Excruciation (Triple, all Leaders): Add 1 to the Strength characteristic of melee weapons for all friendly fighters within 6”.